Biswas-N/Trivia-API/backend/README.md

-# Full Stack Trivia API Backend
+# Trivia API Backend

 ## Getting Started

-### Installing Dependencies
+### Dependencies

-#### Python 3.7
+#### Python 3.8

-Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)
+Follow instructions to install the latest version of python [on Unix OS](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python) and [on Windows OS](https://docs.python.org/3/using/windows.html)

 #### Virtual Enviornment